-If I had to rank all the things I love to do in my precious free time, opening a retirement account would rank above a root canal, but below politely accepting a religious tract from a door-knocking missionary.
+If I had to rank all the things I love to do in my precious free time, where would opening a retirement account fall?
+Let me see, hmm… Above a root canal, but below politely accepting a religious tract from a door-knocking missionary.
 What can I say?
 Some of them have pretty nice artwork!

-Too lazy to consider opening your retirement account?
-Too afraid of the paperwork?
-Feel like you’d rather use that money on stuff right now?
-Buck up, son, because I’m about to tell you why you can’t afford not to open a retirement account.
+But buck up, son!
+I’m about to tell you why you can’t afford not to open a retirement account.

-A 401(k)—or 403(b), if you work for a nonprofit—is your a retirement fund.
-You set it up with your employer so they can take money directly out of your paycheck and squirrel it safely away for you to use when you’re terrorizing orderlies in the nursing home.
+First, a 401(k)—or 403(b), if you work for a nonprofit—is a retirement fund facilitated by your employer.
+You set it up so they can take money directly out of your paycheck and squirrel it safely away for you to use when you’re terrorizing orderlies in the nursing home.
 That way you can focus on maintaining your record as Wheelchair Drag Race Champion of Shady Hills Retirement Community and not get distracted by petty financial concerns.

 1. Opening a retirement account unlocks the power of pre-tax income